-- .01 The appointed actuary should make an investigation at least once during each financial year of the insurer's recent and current financial position and financial condition, as revealed by financial condition testing for selected scenarios.
-[Effective January 1, 2020] - .02 The appointed actuary should make a report of each investigation in writing to the insurer's board of directors (or to the appropriate committee of the board such as audit committee, risk committee, etc., if they so delegate) or its chief agent for Canada.
-The report should identify possible actions, and reasons for those actions, for dealing with any threats to satisfactory financial condition that the investigation reveals.
-The actuary should also comment on the consistency of the results of the investigation and possible actions with the own risk and solvency assessment (ORSA).
-[Effective January 1, 2020] - .03 The appointed actuary should ensure that the investigation is current.
+- .01 The appointed actuary should make an investigation at least once during each financial year of the insurer's recent and current financial position and financial condition, as revealed by dynamic capital adequacy testing for selected scenarios.
+[Effective April 15, 2017] - .02 The appointed actuary should make a report of each investigation in writing to the insurer's board of directors (or to their audit committee if they so delegate) or its chief agent for Canada.
+The report should identify possible actions for dealing with any threats to satisfactory financial condition that the investigation reveals.
+[Effective April 15, 2017] - .03 The appointed actuary should ensure that the investigation is current.
 The investigation should take into consideration recent events and recent financial operating results of the insurer.
 [Effective April 15, 2017] - .04 The timing and frequency of the appointed actuary's investigations would be sufficient to support timely corrective actions by management and the board of directors or chief agent for Canada.